Ohanavan

 Ohanavan (Օհանավան) is a village in the Ashtarak Municipality of the Aragatsotn Province of Armenia.
 Ohanavan was resettled in 1828 by emigrants from Muş.
 On a nearby escarpment sits the 13th-century Hovhannavank Monastery.
 Both the town and the monastery are situated atop a steep gorge carved by the Kasagh river.

+Recent Discoveries

+In February 2024, a medieval rock-hewn tomb was uncovered in Ohanavan.
+Discovered by a local resident during excavation, the tomb has been documented by the Ministry of Education, Science, Culture, and Sport, with plans for further archaeological study.